uclahs-cds/pipeline-call-sSNV/README.md

 #### Mutect2
 Duration: 3h 25m 24s
-* Process `call_sSNVInAssembledChromosomes_Mutect2` has been splited into 50 intervals, so the following table shows one of those processes:
+* Process `call_sSNVInAssembledChromosomes_Mutect2` has been split into 50 intervals, so the following table shows one of those processes:

 |process_name                                 |max_duration     |max_cpu |max_peak_vmem |
 |:--------------------------------------------|:----------------|:-------|:-------------|